user8595/user8595/README.md

 the lsp is broken, i dont know why

+even helix's lsp is probably broken, i guess this is android's side then

 ---

 ~~anyways is there something better than blogger? its the only blogsite that i know for now.~~